Waadtss/ArReverseDictionary/README.md

 # Using this repository

 The code and data of this shared task are provided under a CC-BY-SA license.
-If you use thhis repository in your researcj, please cite the task paper (to appear):
+If you use this repository in your research, please cite the task paper (to appear):
 ```
 @inproceedings{mickus-etal-2022-semeval,
     title = "{S}emeval-2022 Task 1: {CODWOE} {--} Comparing Dictionaries and Word Embeddings",